 The vast majority of companies do not use a single agile methodology, but rather a combination of approaches.
+Some of the biggest companies in the world use these methods so they shouldn’t be overlooked!
 In this article, we will share examples predominantly around Scrum and Kanban, because they are the most popular.

 How Agile Teams are Structured